w3c/trace-context/spec/50-privacy.md

 ## Other risks

-In implementations where headers traceparent and tracestate are included in responses, these values may inadvertently be passed to cross-origin callers.
+In implementations where `traceparent` and `tracestate` headers are included in responses, these values may inadvertently be passed to cross-origin callers.
 Implementations should ensure that they only include these response headers when responding to systems that participated in the trace.